LevelPlayingField/levelplayingfield/src/routes/about-us/About.md

 We're problem solvers.
 Sometimes we find problems and other times they find us.
 This is a case of the latter.

-You can read a high-level overview of Daniel's arbitration nightmare here: http://www.cbsnews.com/news/one-mans-100000-journey-through-arbitration/

 The ultimate question is: if consumer arbitration is fair, shouldn't the distribution of arbitration outcomes be comparable to that of the public court system?

 The studies we've reviewed indicate otherwise, and significantly so.